unifiedstreaming/fmp4-ingest/ingest_spec.md

 Id                      |	unique identifier for message message_data	          |           splice info section including CRC

-The following steps are a recommended for timed metadata ingest:
+The following steps are a recommended for timed metadata ingest related to events, tags, ad markers and program information:
 1. Create a fragmentedMP4stream that contains only sparse tracks meta-data track, i.e. timed metadata streams which are streams without audio/video tracks.
-1. Meta-data tracks MAY be stored in the DASH Manifest using DASH as an adaptationset with a spase track
+1. Meta-data tracks MAY be stored in the DASH Manifest using DASH as an adaptationset with a sparse track
 1. For this meta-data track the media handler type is ("meta") and the tracks handler box is a null media header box ("nmhd").
 1. The URIMetaSampleEntry entry contains, in a URIbox, the URI following the URI syntax in [7] defining the form of the metadata (see the ISO Base media file format specification [3]).
 For example, the URIBox could contain for ID3 tags the URL  http://www.id3.org
 1. For the case of ID3, a sample contains a single ID3 tag.
 The ID3 tag may contain one or more ID3 frames.
 1. For the case of DASH emsg, a sample may contain one or more event message ("emsg") boxes.
 Version 0 Event Message should be used.
 The presentation_time_delta field is relative to the absolute timestamp specified in the TrackFragmentBaseMediaDecode-TimeBox ("tfdt").
 The timescale field should match the value specified in the media header box mdhd.
-1. For the case of a DASH emsg, the kind box (contained in the udta) shall be used to signal the scheme URI of the types of metadata
+1. For the case of a DASH emsg, the kind box (contained in the udta) shall be used to signal the scheme URI of the type of metadata
 1. A BitRateBox ("btrt") should be present at the end of MetaDataSampleEntry to signal the bit rate information of the stream.
 1. If the specific format uses internal timing values, then the timescale must match the timescale field set in the media header box mdhd.
-1. All Timed Metadata samples are sync samples [3], defining the entire set of metadata for the time interval they cover.
+1. All Timed Metadata samples are sync samples [3], defining the entire set of meta-data for the time interval they cover.
 Hence, the sync sample table box is not present.
 1. When Timed Metadata is stored in a TrackRunBox ("trun"), a single sample is present with the duration set to the duration for that run.
 Given the sparse nature of the signalling event, the following is recommended:
 1. At the beginning of the live event, the encoder or media ingest source sends the initial header boxes to the processing entity/publishing point, which allows the service to register the sparse track in the client manifest.
-1. The live encoder or ingest source SHOULD terminate the HTTP POST request when data is not being sent.
-A long-running HTTP POST that does not send data can prevent Media Services from quickly disconnecting from the encoder in the event of a service update or server reboot.
-In these cases, the media server is temporarily blocked in a receive operation on the socket.
 1. During the time when signalling data is not available, the encoder SHOULD close the HTTP POST request.
 While the POST request is active, the encoder SHOULD send data.
-1. When sending sparse fragments with a new connection, the encoder SHOULD start sending from the header boxes, followed by the new fragments.
-This is for cases in which failover happens in-between, and the new sparse connection is being established to a new server that has not seen the sparse track before.
+1. When sending segments with a new connection, the encoder SHOULD start sending from the header boxes, followed by the new fragments.
-1. The sparse track fragment becomes available to the publishing point/processing entity when the corresponding parent track fragment that has an equal or larger timestamp value is made available.
+1. The sparse track segment becomes available to the publishing point/processing entity when the corresponding parent track fragment that has an equal or larger timestamp value is made available.
 For example, if the sparse fragment has a timestamp of t=1000, it is expected that after the publishing point/processing entity sees "video" (assuming the parent track name is "video") fragment timestamp 1000 or beyond, it can download the sparse fragment t=1000.
 Note that the actual signal could be used for a different position in the presentation timeline for its designated purpose.
 In this example, it’s possible that the sparse fragment of t=1000 has an XML payload, which is for inserting an ad in a position that’s a few seconds later.
 1. The payload of sparse track fragments can be in different formats (such as XML, text, or binary), depending on the scenario
 1. Alternatively, Meta-data MAY be stored in the DASH Manifest using DASH as as event messages
 1. in case meta-data is only signalled in DASH event messages in the manifest, the manifest MUST be updated regularly to avoid missing events, an update frequency of 2 seconds is recommended.